Kidnappers tied victim to chair with barbed wire, carved crosses in face, NC cops say

 A previous warrant had also been issued for Angel “for larceny and possession of marijuana from another county,” officials said.

-Female brawl in middle of highway ends with deputy being run down by car, NC cops say
+Two people brawling in highway ends with deputy being run down by car, NC cops say

 Two juveniles took car with 4-year-old inside, then crashed it during chase, CMPD says